 For some rare or complex conditions, there are no clinical guidelines or consensus statements available at present.
 For some diseases, these are available but some may require review and revision.

-ERNICA seeks to develop and/or revise existing clinical guidelines and consensus documents, to ensure clinical recommendations are made available to doctors and patients based on research of the highest quality.
-Patient representatives and healthcare professionals are involved in guideline development and revision.
+ERNICA seeks to endorse, develop or revise existing clinical guidelines and consensus documents to ensure clinical recommendations are made available to clinicians, patients and their families based on research of the highest quality.
+Patient representatives and healthcare professionals are involved in this within ERNICA.